ZaguanLabs/chatty/README.md

 ### Configuration

-To use Chatty, you'll need an API key from [PromptShield](https://promptshield.io).
-Head over there to register and get your API key.
+Chatty works with any OpenAI-compatible API provider.
 Create `config.yaml` in the project root or pass `--config` to specify a path.

-A minimal configuration looks like:
+#### Using PromptShield

+[PromptShield](https://promptshield.io) provides access to multiple AI models through a unified API:

 ```yaml
 api: